department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

     The `catalog.yaml` file will be validated against [this JSON schema](https://github.com/department-of-veterans-affairs/ves-event-bus-backstage-plugins/blob/main/plugins/event-kind-backend/src/schema/Event.schema.json).
 The required `spec.schema` and `spec.schemaCompatibilityMode` fields included in this JSON schema will be auto-populated and do not need to be included in the `catalog-info.yaml` file.
 These values will be fetched from the Schema Registry based on the event's topic name.

-3. Once your `catalog-info.yaml` file has been committed, log into the [Lighthouse Developer Hub](https://hub.lighthouse.va.gov/) while on the VA network, and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.
+3. Once your `catalog-info.yaml` file has been committed, log into [CODE VA](https://hub.lighthouse.va.gov/) while on the VA network, and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 ## Logs